History, tourist information, and nearby accommodation

 In this case, the splendour of St Peter's owes much to the generosity of the Fortey family, particularly John Fortey (d.
 1458), who was responsible for the spacious nave with its airy clerestory.
 Fortey's memorial brass is in the north arcade.
 It shows him, fittingly, with his feet resting upon a woolsack.

 The origins of the church go back to at least the 12th century, but much of what we can see today dates from the 15th century.
 The earlier church consisted of little more than an aisle, but in the 13th century, the chancel was added, with the nave, sacristy, and aisles to follow in the following century.

 The prevailing style of St Peter and St Paul's is meant to showcase the large traceried expanse of stained glass windows, and this it accomplishes very well indeed!
 The two-storey porch (c.1420) is perhaps the most striking in the Cotswolds region if not the entire UK.
 The battlemented exterior is graced with a large statue of John the Baptist, the patron saint of the wool trade.

 Take time to examine the font; it dates from the 14th century and features some finely carved heads and angels playing musical instruments.
 The pulpit is of the type called "goblet" due to its shape.
-It is one of the few score of stone pulpits in the country to have survived the Reformation.
+It is one of the few dozen stone pulpits in the country to have survived the Reformation.

 The huge window over the chancel arch is known as the Cotswold Window (c.1430).
 It was the work of John Fortey and his kinsman, Thomas Fortey.
 Between them, the Forteys funded work which raised the nave, added the clerestory and aisles, and raised the roof.
 The result is a wonderfully light and open church, with rich carving and fine architectural detail.